bansalvarun/audioDownloader/README.md

 # Audio Downloader

 This is a python Script which uses google api to search videos for the keyword and download the audio of the respective video using pafy library.
+This is usefule for you if:
+- You want to download a song by searching the name
+- You want your spotify playlist or any other saved playlist on your spotify account
+- You want to be awesome and fork this code to add functions compatible with other music playlists like from saavan, etx.

 Instructions for setup
 ------------